 1.4.1.
 Low brightness day and night mode.
 While digital designers cannot control the refresh rate of a screen, we can control the intensity of its pulstation.
-By using overall darker designs, also during daytime, we could lower eye strain, and possibly reduce screen-caused headaches and other screen-related health concerns.
+Some research propose that light mode most often lead to better performance.
+Still, by designing for luminosity closer to how physical materiality reflect light, we could lower eye strain, and possibly reduce screen-caused headaches and other screen-related health concerns.

 2. Employing images of nature to mirror the calming qualities of the grown environment

 It is well known that spending time in nature is good for our mental and physical wellbeing.
 What is lesser known, is that even looking indirectly at nature — through an analog or digital simulation of it — could lower our stress levels and build resilience.